REDMED-X/OperatorsKit/README.md

 ## Credits
 A round of virtual applause to [reenz0h](https://twitter.com/SEKTOR7net).
 Lots of tools in this kit are based on his code examples from the Malware Development and Windows Evasion courses.
 I highly recommend purchasing them!

-Furthermore, some code from the [CS-Situational-Awareness-BOF](https://github.com/trustedsec/CS-Situational-Awareness-BOF/blob/master/src/common/base.c) project is copied to neatly print beacon output.
+Furthermore, some code from the [CS-Situational-Awareness-BOF](https://github.com/trustedsec/CS-Situational-Awareness-BOF/blob/master/src/common/base.c) project is used to neatly print beacon output.